SMTorg/smt/README.md

 # How do I use the SMT?
 Clone the repository from github.

-Go to the main folder SMT.
+Go to the main folder 'SMT'.

 Install the toolbox by running: